or scroll for handy tips and a little nostalgia.

 If they’re not split, apply a little pressure or scratch at the skin a little and it should peel off easily.

-Put the chopped ingredients into a baking tray and sprinkle with the salt.
+Place the chopped ingredients into a baking tray and sprinkle with the salt (see image 2).
 Cover with a clean tea towel and leave overnight (at room temperature).

-When you’re ready to make your relish, drain the liquid from the chopped tomatoes and onion and place these in a saucepan along with the sugar and vinegar.
+Step 3: Drain off the liquid and add the vinegar and sugar.
+The next day, when you're ready to make your relish, drain the liquid from the chopped tomatoes and onion and place these in a saucepan along with the sugar and vinegar (see image 3).

-Combine the curry powder, mustard powder, cayenne pepper, plain flour (all purpose flour) and additional vinegar in a small bowl to make a paste.
-Add to saucepan and stir well to combine.
+Step 5: Make a slurry and add to the mixture.
+Combine the curry powder, mustard powder, cayenne pepper, plain flour (all purpose flour) and additional vinegar in a small bowl to make a slurry (that's a watery mixture).
+Add to the saucepan and stir well to combine.

 – use it on a sandwich (ham, cheese and tomato relish is my favourite)